leaderlessness-research-club/leaderlessness.club/content/posts/booklist-summary.md

-The 2008 banking crisis is an example of the role the Symbolic plays in capitalism realism--that while we individually internalize the faults of capitalism, it is not registered by the big Other, and thus it remains.
+The 2008 banking crisis is an example of the role the Symbolic plays in capitalism realism--that while we individually internalize the faults of capitalism, there was no bypassing of the Symbolic, that layer between the inividual and the collective fiction, there was no proving beyond a doubt that it was registered by the big Other, and thus it remains as an action based off this collective fiction.
 Zizek illustrates this with a joke about a madman who, when cured of believing he is a kernel of corn and is released from care, promptly returns after encountering a chicken.
 The surprised doctor asks "But why, you are cured of believing you're a kernel of corn!"
 To which the madman replies, "Yes, but does the chicken know?"
 We are aware that capitalism is terrible,  and yet we unconciously ask ourselves "But does the big Other know?" and thus it remains because to us it has not been registered by the big Other.
-Another example of Zizek's language, "the Symbolic," is given, illustrated through PR, branding, and advertising, whereby the corporation's true nature is _sheathed_:
+Another example of Zizek's language, "the Symbolic," is given, illustrated through PR, branding, and advertising, whereby the corporation's true nature is
+_sheathed_:

 > Ratner precisely tried to circumvent the Symbolic and "tell it how it is,"
 > describing the inexpensive jewelry his shops sold as "crap" in an